Imperience - Centre for Research and Training in P.A.M

 NON-ENTITY

 If you cultivate this habit what effect would there be on you in the long run?
-You will not make sanskaras any further.
+You will not make samskaras any further.
 That means that the progressive trend to create things for future bhoga is now stopped.
 That is the way to salvation.
 But our ideal is something higher than that.
 We want to release ourselves from the endless circle of rebirth which comes after.
 This method ultimately will lead you to non-entity.
 Do this and feel its effect.
 Very shortly it will come.
-(SS-213,214,215)
+(SS-218,219,220)

-The Consciousness of existence brings to mind the idea of God.
+Truly, why should one at all be after it when he finds me already reduced to destitution on this account?
+A seeker shall always go to the place where he finds spirituality in abundance, whereas I, being now totally devoid of it, have become totally unsuited to their purpose.
+What else then is there in me that might attract others towards me?
+It may perhaps be my love for them, but that too is untraceable, since all its hues and colours have got merged into one, losing all distinctions.
+Again it may be their faith, perhaps, which might offer them a clue to it in the core of my heart.
+It is obvious that the Consciousness of existence brings to mind the idea of God.
 But what may be the solution when the very existence has been reduced to non-entity?
-One reduced to that state of being can be taken into consciousness only by him who is the real lover and a true seeker of non-entity.
+One reduced to that state of being can be taken into Consciousness only by him who is the real lover and a true seeker of non-entity.
 In that case he shall go on giving up everything to make his own self quite void and empty.
 The climax of non-entity is the ultimate state, which is termed as Bhuma.
 But since it is not possible to take into account that Beingless state, distinctions of attributes are introduced into it.
-Man being by nature inclined towards materiality, brings him down to a level similar to his own.
+Man being by nature inclined towards materiality, brings Him down to a level similar to his own.
 They also say that one can love another of his own species only.
-Now the Guru being one of his own species is considered as the personification of God.
-Consequently, he becomes the object of his thought related with the Absolute Reality.
+Now the guru being one of his own species is considered as the personification of God.
+Consequently he becomes the object of his thought related with the Absolute Reality.
 But though the rays of the sun fall uniformly at all places, still the different parts take in different effects in accordance with their nature and capacity.
 Thus one must assume for himself the position of the equator so as to receive the direct rays of the sun.
-He must also be pure and clean to retain that effect in himself.(SS-204)
+He must also be pure and clean to retain that effect in himself.
+(SS-206,207)

 NOTHINGNESS